abdulkarimhalqahtani-alt/CSV-Profiler---Assignment-1/README.md

 # CSV Profiler

-A simple Python tool to analyze CSV files and generate basic statistics.
+A modular Python tool to analyze CSV files and generate basic statistics.
+This version reflects Assignment 2, where the code was refactored into a package with separated responsibilities.

 ## Features
 - Counts number of rows